MohanaTejaswini/IBM-Data-Analyst-Professional-Certificate/2 - Excel Basics for Data Analysis/🧐README-Content.md

 ### Task C: Select data
 Perform the following steps to learn how to select different parts of your data (you can use the mouse to select cells if you prefer):

-1.
 - To select cells in a single row: Select cell A1, then select cells A1 to D1 by using SHIFT+right arrow.
 - To select cells in a single column: Select cell A1, then select cells A1 to A10 by using SHIFT+down arrow.

-2.To select multiple contiguous cols/rows: Select column A, and use SHIFT+ right arrow to reach column E.
+- To select multiple contiguous cols/rows: Select column A, and use SHIFT+ right arrow to reach column E.

-3.To select multiple non-contiguous cols/rows: Select column A, then hold CTRL and select column E.
+- To select multiple non-contiguous cols/rows: Select column A, then hold CTRL and select column E.

-4.
 - To select the entire worksheet: Click the corner button (small grey triangle in top left corner of the worksheet).
 - To select all your data: Select any cell in the data, then press CTRL+A.